 Explore more Gemba Walk deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Gemba Walk.
-These resources below were developed by management consulting firms and Gemba Walk subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Gemba Walk templates below that were developed by management consulting firms and Gemba Walk subject matter experts.

 Successful implementation of the Gemba Walk methodology hinges on an organization's culture being receptive to continuous improvement.
 A study by BCG found that companies with a strong alignment between culture and strategy have a 70% likelihood of reporting substantial performance improvements.
 To achieve this, it is essential to engage employees at all levels, fostering a sense of ownership and accountability in the improvement process.